dgpost usage

 This is the main user-focused way of using dgpost.
 The user should craft a

-, which includes a prescription of the steps to be
+recipe, written in yaml, which includes a prescription of the steps to be

 performed by dgpost.
 Currently supported steps are: